elilanga/elilanga/README.md

-- 👋 Hi, I’m @elilanga
+- 👋 Hi, I’m @elilanga, a geoscientist-in-training in Burnaby, Canada!
-- 👀 I’m interested in ... software development
+- 👀 I’m interested in software development, machine learning, drones and mapping!
 - 🌱 I’m currently learning ... everything I can ...
-- 💞️ I’m looking to collaborate on ...
-Swift Projects!
+- 💞️ I’m looking to collaborate on Swift Projects!
 - 📫 How to reach me ...
 Send me a messege on github or at my website.

 <!---